DODGE CARAVAN ALTERNATOR REPLACEMENT

 Changing the alternator on the Chrysler 3.3/3.8 litre engine is very awkward.
 Be prepared to go under the vehicle, to work down the back of the engine, and to take off more than you expect.

 So you want to be sure of the diagnosis before you start.
-The alternator is controlled by the engine computer, which will set a fault code.
-In my case rapping the side of the alternator with a wrench restored function every time.
-I was alerted to alternator problems by the Check Engine light, reflecting a code 41 which points to the charging system.
+The alternator is controlled by the engine computer, which should set a fault code, but that may take a while to get set.
+In my first I had a code 41, problem with control circuit, rapping the side of the alternator with a wrench restored function every time.
 I then checked the voltage gage in the instrument panel, but had to check with a hand-held meter as the gage is difficult to decipher (you think that it is 2 volts between marks, but count the marks between 8 and 18!) and not consistent in scaling (seeming to have at least .25 volt hysterisis).
 It does seem that the marks you'd expect to be 12 (battery close to charged) and 14 (approx charging voltage of typical system) are roughly that.

-You will of course have to remove and reinstall the serpentine drive belt - go to my main Caravan page to see my advice on that, and needed tools.
+You will of course have to remove and reinstall the serpentine drive belt - go to my belt replacement page to see my advice on that, and needed slim tools.

-You might consider replacing the tensioner for the serpentine drive belt though it is another $80. or more cost.
+You might consider replacing the tensioner for the serpentine drive belt though it is another $80. or more cost, you have to take it off anyway.
 If you have time/alternate transportation to go get one if needed, you might examine it - I found the old one had taken a set relative to the new one (the mechanism and pointer were significantly CW from the new one which appeared to be at fully extended position).
 I purchased a new one because in reinstalling the belt previously the old one had stuck in a retracted position so the belt was loose, until I whacked it with a wrench.
 It was more difficult to get the belt back on with the new one, given the limited tool travel I describe in my page on the belt.

 Looking at the service manual instructions, I make these recommendations: